 Storage and Shelf Life

-To store your lemon meringue pie, keep it in the refrigerator for up to 2-3 days.
-If you wish to freeze it, cut the pie into slices and wrap individually in plastic wrap and aluminum foil.
-Properly stored, it can last in the freezer for up to a month.
-Always check for signs of spoilage before consuming.
+Keep the pie in the fridge for 2–3 days.
+To freeze, slice the pie and wrap each piece in plastic wrap and foil.
+It can stay good in the freezer for up to a month.
+Always check for signs of spoilage before eating.

 Nutritional Information